How to prepare sheet music for a performance?

 Is subscription required to use the app?

-Subscription is not required to use the app.
+A subscription is not required to use the app.

 Why should I pay for subscription?